biochips/Nuclei-Segmentation/Nuclei Segmentation - BrdU for Cancer Cell Growth.md

 from skimage.color import rgb2gray
 ```

+Load images from the paper.
+Just the three HepG2 images for this example.
 ```python
 #First, load in images.
 #We have for this example: nuclear staining and BrdU staining